 Though there are some who will argue with me—wrongly, as bold as they are—that the best weapons in Mount & Blade II: Bannerlord are pretty cut and dry.

 Here's what your equipped weapons should look like, generally speaking:

 Plain and simple, these are the best weapons you can have in Mount & Blade II.
 The reason these are the best weapons is because with the crossbow you can remain at the longest range possible, keeping yourself out of battle, and the mace allows you a blunt instrument with which to take prisoners.
 Always make blunt weaponry a focus in your playthrough, because prisoners are the only resource in the game that you will come across in every single fight and interaction.

 Having brought up prisoners, it's time to discuss the best way to make money in Bannerlord: Taking and selling prisoners.

 Prisoners Are the Best Source of Income Early-Game

 To close out this article, I want to tell you the all-important secret to making money early-game in Mount & Blade II: Bannerlord.

-The best way to make money early-game is to equip you and your men with blunt weapons and take all of the prisoners you can carry.
+The best way to make money early-game is to equip you and your men with blunt weapons and take all the prisoners you can carry.
 There is no shortage of bandits and raiders out there, and as you grow in renown, you'll be able to hold more and more prisoners worth increasingly large amounts of coin.
-Don't give up on blunt weapons in favor of higher damage, either, stick with blunt weapons because prisoners will always be a viable income source throughout your travels.
+Don't give up on blunt weapons in favor of higher damage, either.
+Stick with blunt weapons because prisoners will always be a viable income source throughout your travels.